-- Provide a critical review of the strengths and weaknesses of basic research in Physics in Norway, both nationally and at the level of individual research groups and academic departments.
-The scientific quality shall be reviewed in an international context and related to internationally accepted benchmarks. - Identify research groups that have achieved a high international quality level or have the potential to reach such a level. - Identify areas of research that need to be strengthened in order to establish the necessary competences in strategic areas of importance for the nation.
-An assessment of the impending situation regarding recruitment in important fields of Physics should be included.
+- Provide a critical review of the strengths and weaknesses of basic research in Earth Sciences in Norway, both nationally and at the level of individual research groups and academic departments.
+The scientific quality shall be reviewed in an international context and related to internationally accepted benchmarks. - Identify research groups that have achieved a high international quality level or have the potential to reach such a level. - Identify fields of research that need to be strengthened in order to establish the necessary competences in strategic fields of importance for the nation.
+An assessment of the impending situation regarding recruitment in important fields of Earth Science should be included.